tonymm81/web_page/README.md

 - i have to remember to merge securityupgrades to this version. perhas make a new build from master branch to server.
 - I have to add also add new employer tab to add new user that user can add employer account to my site.

+-  i added in the worktime the add new user window a check box, where user can create also employer account credintials.
+- In this add new user part user has to retype the password another time that we can make sure that
+- password is not including typos.
+- Now i have added the tabs on work time field and user can watch the accepted and non accepted worktime records in employee view.
+Employer also can check the accepted worktimerecords and accept also employees worktime records.
+I make couple of new functions in client side and in apirouter file in server side i make a new route.

 # installs backend: